gbmhunter/blog/content/programming/microcontrollers/stm32/_index.md

 {{% img src="stm32f030-reference-schematic.png" width="800px" caption="The reference schematic for the STM32F030 microcontroller.
 Image from https://www.st.com/resource/en/application_note/dm00089834-getting-started-with-stm32f030xx-and-stm32f070xx-series-hardware-development-stmicroelectronics.pdf." %}}

+## STM32F1

+The `STM32F1` is a family of "general purpose" STM32 microcontrollers.
+The family uses a ARM Cortex-M3 CPU architecture.

+## STM32G

+The `STM32G` is a family of "general purpose" STM32 microcontrollers.
+The family uses a 64MHz ARM Cortex-M0+ CPU architecture (the M0+ instructions are an optimized superset of the M0, the M0+ also has a two-stage pipeline, while the M0 has a three-stage pipeline).

+* STM32G0x0: Value line.
+* STM32G0x1:

 ## STM32WLEx

 The `STM32WLEx` is a family of "SoC" microcontrollers featuring a `STM32L4` coupled with a wireless radio IC that supports LoRaWAN (both of these are in the same physical IC).